-Dr. Croston is the author or contributor to several books including What About Me?: Staying Healthy and Whole While Helping Others; Big Results: Sunday School and Black Church Life; Removing the Stain of Racism from the SBC; The Chosen Path; Seeds of Hope: Liberia and Virginia Baptists; From My Heart to Yours; and Worship: How to Say to God I Love You.
+Dr. Croston is the author or contributor to several books including What About Me?: Staying Healthy and Whole While Helping Others; Big Results: Sunday School and Black Church Life; Removing the Stain of Racism from the SBC; The Chosen Path; Seeds of Hope: Liberia and Virginia Baptists; From My Heart to Yours; Worship: How to Say to God I Love You and his newest book Big Results Leadership.
 His doctoral dissertation is titled Intentional Christian Education in a Rural-Urban African American Church and Community.
 He is a sought-after Conference Presenter, Revival Preacher and a man on Mission, Dr Croston has traveled in almost 40 countries.

 Dr. Croston served as Christian Education Director at the Christian Mission Fellowship Baptist Church is Philadelphia, PA; Youth Pastor at the First Baptist Church of Jeffersontown, Kentucky; and twenty-six years as Lead Pastor, East End Baptist Church in Suffolk, Virginia.
 He currently serves as National Director of Black Church Ministries at LifeWay Christian Resources in Nashville, Tennessee; General Editor and Writer for the YOU Urban Bible Study curriculum; Executive Editor of Deacon Magazine, Teaching Pastor of Christ Fellowship, Miami, Florida and Executive Pastor of Mount Gilead Baptist Church, Nashville, Tennessee.
 Additionally, Dr. Croston has been conferred the title of Pastor Emeritus of East End Baptist Church, Suffolk, Virginia.